 Communications and Engagement

-Through the chair, the Strategic Board shall be responsible for the SELEP Ltd.’s communications strategy.
+Through the Chair, the Strategic Board shall be responsible for the SELEP Ltd.’s communications strategy.
 This shall include communications to Strategic Board members, participating organisations and the wider public, and the maintenance of an up-to-date, relevant and accessible website.
 The Secretariat shall be responsible for implementation of the communications strategy.

-SELEP Ltd is committed to complying with the Government’s branding and communication guidance for all LGF projects.
+SELEP Ltd is committed to complying with the Government’s branding and communication guidance for all LGF and GBF projects.
 The requirement for Local Partners to also comply with this guidance is set out within SLA and the grant agreements under which the funding is transferred from the Accountable Body to Local Partners.

 A dedicated website for the partnership is available for local partners and members of the public.
-The website is updated regularly and provides a source of information about partnership and its activities, to ensure transparency.
+The website is updated regularly and provides a source of information about the partnership and its activities, to ensure transparency.
 The website provides access to a range of documents and information, including:

 details of progress made on implementing the Growth Deal;